cntgrd/data/README.md

 ## Compilation

 A `Makefile` has been provided for simple compilation of the protobuf files for the various languages in use at Centigrade.
 As such, compilation is as easy as running `make` to compile for all languages.
-There are also targets for individual languages (currently only Python and Swift, e.g. `make python` or `make swift`).
+There are also targets for individual languages (currently only Swift, e.g. `make swift`).